Search Our Site

 Category Archives: Readers Page

-Charlotte Canelli is the library director of the Morrill Memorial Library in Norwood, Massachusetts.
-Read Charlotte’s column in the February 11, 2016 edition of the Norwood Transcript and Bulletin.
+Nancy Ling is an Outreach Librarian at the Morrill Memorial Library.
+Read the published version of Nancy Ling’s column in the May 19, 2016 issue of the Norwood Transcript and Bulletin.

-Allison Palmgren is the Technology Librarian at the Morrill Memorial Library in Norwood, Massachusetts.
-Read Allison’s column in the February 4th edition of the Norwood Transcript and Bulletin.
+April Cushing is an Adult and Information Services Librarian at the Morrill Memorial Library.
+Read her column published in the May 12th, 2016 issue of the Norwood Transcript & Bulletin.